SyedJunaidAli1/testimonials-web-app/README.md

 - [] ask what to use for ssr + csr tanstack Query hydration use queries or direct server action?
 - [] disable space fnc in dashboard remained
 - [] make incentivize for products page in all and liked pages
-- [] need to remove tanstack queries from main pages and make a page fot them
+- [x] need to remove tanstack queries from main pages and make a page for them
+- [] embed widget wall of love ui
 - [] slug duplication
 - [] verify email fnc
 - [x] dashboard